-To obtain a global measure of the quality of each model's account, we fit the parameters of each model to our entire dataset (Experiments 1 and 2 combined), using a hill-climbing algorithm which maximized the log-likelihood of the model's predictions of the observed responses (1220 responses from 305 total participants).
-We fit three parameters in the PACKER model $(c, \theta_t, \text{ and } \theta_c; \text{ see Section 3.1})$ , as well as four in the representativeness model and the hierarchical Bayesian model $(\kappa, \lambda, \nu, \text{ and } \theta; \text{ see Section 3.2} \text{ and Appendix A respectively})$ .
-We fit only two parameters for the copy-and-tweak model $(c, \text{ and } \theta_t)$ , as $\theta_c$ is held constant $(\theta_c = 0)$ .
+To obtain a global measure of the quality of each model's account, we first fit the parameters of each model to our entire dataset (Experiments 1 and 2 combined), using the Nelder-Mead optimization method which maximized the log-likelihood of the model's predictions of the observed responses (1220 responses from 305 total participants).
+See Appendix A Model Fitting Procedures for more details.
+We fit three parameters in the PACKER model (α , θ_t , and θ_c ; see Section 4.1), as well as four in the representativeness model and the hierarchical Bayesian model (κ , λ , ν , and θ ; see Section 4.2 and Appendix B respectively).
+We fit only two parameters for the copy-and-tweak model (α , and θ_t), as θ_c is held constant ($\theta_c = 0$).
 Attention (w, see Equation 1) in PACKER and copy-and-tweak was set uniformly.
 Parameters were not allowed to vary between participants or conditions - the goal was to obtain the best-fitting values to our entire dataset.

 Table 2 contains the model fits.
 Due to the uneven number of fitted parameters among the models, we compare the model fits using the Akaike Information Criterion (AIC; Akaike, 1974), where smaller values correspond to better fits (discounted by model complexity as measured by the number of parameters).
-The same qualitative results were obtained with alternative model comparison metrics (e.g., BIC, Schwarz, 1978; $AIC_C$ , Hurvich & Tsai, 1989).
+The same qualitative results were obtained with alternative model comparison metrics (e.g., BIC, Schwarz, 1978; AIC_C , Hurvich & Tsai, 1989).
 In addition to AIC, Table 2 contains the corresponding log-likelihood (L) and the best-fitting parameter values.
-These results reveal strong model differentiation: both contrast models (PACKER and the representativeness model) achieved far better fits compared to their non-contrast counterparts: copy-and-tweak and the hierarchical Bayesian model respectively.
+These results reveal strong model differentiation: both contrast models (PACKER and the representativeness model) achieved far better fits compared to their non-contrast counterparts: copy-andtweak and the hierarchical Bayesian model respectively.
 Interestingly between the contrast models, the hierarchical model (representativeness) outperformed the exemplar-based theory (PACKER), whereas between the non-contrast models, the reverse is observed.
 Specifically, here the exemplar-based model (copy-and-tweak) performed somewhat better than the hierarchical Bayesian model.